Hafsa-07/LicensePK/README.md

 - Gamification (XP, streaks, badges) and a "Nearby Services" map for license centers and driving schools
 - Multi-country scalability (India, Bangladesh, UAE, Saudi Arabia, UK) via a swappable question-bank/config architecture

-A full technical architecture document for this expanded vision has been prepared separately and is available on request.
+A full technical architecture document for this expanded vision has been prepared separately and is planned for future development.

 ## License
 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.